rr326/ad_app_autoclimate/README.md

 4. **Turn Heat Off MQ Event**
 You can register an MQ event (such as `app.autoclimate_turn_off_all`) and when it is triggered, the app will set all climates to their "off" state.
+5. **Extra Temp Sensors**
+    * If you set `create_temp_sensors: true`, this will create a new temp sensor for each climate with a name like `sensor.autoclimate_house_temperature`.
+This is the same as normal temperature sensors except if the `climate` is offline, this sensor will report a null value.
+    * The existing sensors defined by the integrations will always show the last value, even if the sensor has been down for a week!
+[Github Issue](https://github.com/home-assistant/core/issues/43897)
-5. **Test_mode with Mocks**
+6. **Test_mode with Mocks**
 (This is for advanced users and developers.)
 When you set `test_mode: true`, it will run the automation and print to teh log, but not actually take the actions (like turning off the thermostat.)
 If you set mocks (see `autoclimate.yaml.sample`), it will set each entity to the given state, wait a second, and then run the next mock.

 ## Requirements